swarajmohanty00/z_ml_project/README.md

 * Use advanced models (XGBoost, Random Forest, Deep Learning)
 * Deploy the app on **Streamlit Cloud / Heroku / AWS**

----

-## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss.

----

-## 📜 License

-This project is licensed under the MIT License.